19 Decision Making Tools to Streamline the Decision Making

 Here’s how to use the six thinking hats technique.

-Six Thinking Hats template
+Six Thinking Hats Diagram

 Six Thinking Hats Template (Click on the template to edit it online)